apache/cordova-plugin-file/README.md

 [![toURL flow](https://sketchviz.com/@erisu/7b05499842275be93a0581e8e3576798/6dc71d8302cafd05b443d874a592d10fa415b8e3.sketchy.png)](//sketchviz.com/@erisu/7b05499842275be93a0581e8e3576798)

 It is recommended to always use the `toURL()` to ensure that the correct URL is returned.

+### v8.0.0

+Starting in v8.0.0 the return value of `.toURL()` was changed for iOS to bring the behaviour more closely to Android.
+If the webview is hosted on `file://` scheme, then `.toURL` return will not change and will continue to return a `file://` URI.
+Otherwise it will return the app's scheme path.

 ## cdvfile protocol